Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 For businesses that only work with freelancers or 1099 contractors, it’s probably too early for you to invest in recruiting software.
 Hold off until you’re ready to start hiring full-time or part-time staff on your payroll.

-#1 – Recooty Review — The Best Overall Recruiting Software
+#2 – Recooty Review — The Best Applicant Tracking System (ATS)

-Recooty is the best overall recruiting software on the market today.
-This applicant tracking system (ATS) is trusted by more than 4,000 businesses across the globe, including well-known names like Uber and Trello.
+Recooty is an applicant tracking system (ATS) trusted by more than 4,000 businesses across the globe, including well-known names like Uber and Trello.

 The platform is simple, straightforward, and easy for anyone to use.

 You’ll be able to post new jobs, review applications, schedule interviews, and hire new employees from a single source.